graipher/bluewalker/README.md

 parameter.

 To display information only about devices with given address, use `-filter-addr <address>`.
-Note that if device is advertising with private (random) address, add the address type after comma to the address string.
+Note that if device is advertising with random (private) address, add the address type after comma to the address string.
 Multiple addresses can be given if they are separated by semicolons.
-For example: `sudo ./bluewalker -device hci0 -filter-addr "4f:c0:f1:51:4f:22,private;57:68:4b:42:45:0a,private"`
+For example: `sudo ./bluewalker -device hci0 -filter-addr "4f:c0:f1:51:4f:22,random;57:68:4b:42:45:0a,random"`

 To filter devices based on the vendor specific advertising data, use `-filter-vendor <data>`, where data is matched against the start of vendor